CentaurusInfra/arktos/docs/setup-guide/run-e2e-test-locally.md

 kubetest will be installed in $GOPATH/bin/.
 You may want to add $GOPATH/bin/ to $PATH for easily invoking binaries under the path.

+## Run under kubernetes
-2 	kubetest has a limitation: it only runs under directory of Kubernetes.
+kubetest has a limitation: it only runs under directory of Kubernetes.
 You can rename arktos directory to kubernetes.
 Another way which may be better, is to create a soft link to arktos:

 ```bash
 cd $GOPATH/src/k8s.io
 ln -s ./arktos kubernetes
 ```

-3 Start local cluster
+## Start local cluster

 ```bash
 cd $GOPATH/src/k8s.io/kubernetes